jFarrow02/devops-bootcamp/ch12-iac-with-terraform/06-terraform-commands.md

 # Terraform Commands

-1. `terraform plan`: Displays the actions that terraform _will_ executed if you execute `terrafrom apply`
+1. `terraform plan`: Displays the actions that terraform _will_ execute if you execute `terrafrom apply`

 2. `terraform apply -auto-approve`: Applys terraform config immediately without